top of page

 I must say: When I say pinnacle it's more like mounts.
 In between the pinnacles, you can see lots of pelagic fish and you can see sharks, sea snakes, and of course turtles.

-Deep turbo Gili fish reef.jpg
+Deep turbo Gili fish reef

 Deep Turbo